MPh-py/MPh/docs/index.md

 It comes with a modern graphical user interface to set up simulation models and can be scripted from Matlab or via its native Java API.

-This library brings the dearly missing power of Python to the world of Comsol.
+MPh brings the dearly missing power of Python to the world of Comsol.
 It leverages the universal Python-to-Java bridge provided by [JPype][jpype] to access the native API, and wraps it in a layer of pythonic ease-of-use.
 The Python wrapper covers common scripting tasks, such as loading a model from a file, modifying parameters, importing data, to then run the simulation and evaluate the results.

 Comsol models are marked by their `.mph` file extension, which stands for multi-physics.
 Hence the name of this library.
 It is open-source